ddiera/TFM_speedmod/README.md

 Changelog:
 ----------
+v1.02
+- "OnTurnSelected" method in "HUD_EndTurnPanel" class is now responsive of "Confirmation Popup" button settings

 v1.01:
-- "HUD_PassDevicePopup" (Local play) and "HUD_OppenentForfeitedPopup" (Online play) classes now activate DisplayPopup method on instance
+- "HUD_PassDevicePopup" (Local play) and "HUD_OppenentForfeitedPopup" (Online play) classes now activate "DisplayPopup" method in base class on instance
-- "Horserace class" is now using hardcoded animation speed float values if mod is active (reverts to scaled setting if mod is inactive)
+- "Horserace" class is now using hardcoded animation speed float values if mod is active (reverts to scaled settings if mod is inactive)

 v1:
 - changed the animation speed float value in the corresponding "Monobehaviour Slow" assset from 0.8 to 100